DashGL/Tool-ShenmueMotn/README.md

 This document will provide the steps for reading each of the blocks needed to parse the values for the animation.

-## Name Table
+## File Structure

 The .motn file contains all of the animations in the game for Shenmue.
-The way this works is that all of the characters share the same skeleton.
-And all of the animations are loaded into one motion file that gets loaed into memory and used through out all of the gameplay.

-There are more than 300 animations, and everything from cat walking to kicks and punches are included in this one large file.
+The way this works is that all of the characters share the same skeleton, and everything from cat walking to kicks and punches are included in this one large file.
+This file is persisted in the game's memory.

 ```
 typedef struct {